Bachelor of Midwifery

 You will follow 20 women throughout their pregnancy, birth and the period six weeks after birth, requiring you to be on-call to attend the labour and birth.

-Honours is available through an additional year of study.
+The Bachelor of Midwifery (Honours) (2095) is available through an additional year of study.

 Related degrees